walterbelleville/node-starter-kit/readme.md

-A starter template for your node.js and react projects.
+A starter template for your node.js api and react projects.